airgap-it/CMTAT-FA2/readme.md

 an admin who gets the token 'owner' status as per CMTAT.
 Since 'owner' in FA2 receives another sematic we a use the expression 'token admin' to relate to the 'CMTAT token owner' and 'token owners' for us are what CMTAT calls 'holders'.
-- For gas optimization purposes where it makes sense the entrypoints have been extended to accept lists.
+- For gas optimization purposes where it makes sense the entry points have been extended to accept lists.
 This allows for batched operations.

+*Warning:* Unless you know for certain that all tokens handled by the contract have to be destroyed in case of a “kill”, we recommend deploying/originating one contract per token.

 ## Glossary
  - Owner (CMTAT):        the administrator of a specific token_id (one per token_id).
  - Holder (CMTAT):       the token holder (n per token_id).
 In our context the actual shareholder.
+ - Super Administrator:   the administrator that can create new assets and/or kill the entire contract.
  - Administrator:         the administrator of a specific token_id (one per token_id).
  - Owner:                 the token holder (n per token_id).
 In our context the actual shareholder.
  - Batch:                 allow for multiple changes/executions in one method call.
 Will always fail for all requests (and revert) in case a single one fails.
- - Contact:               contact data in bytes.
-This can be encrypted or unencrypted.
-Used for shareholder identity (recommended encrypted/not accessible for everyone) and/or token contact (readable for everyone) for shareholders.
  - Plurals:               plurals are used in the variable name to signal a list.
 If the plural does not make sense, we choose the _list postfix.

 ## Functionality